What Is Local SEO? How Local Businesses Can Rank Higher on Google

 Identify what is slowing down your website using GTmetrix’s performance report.

 To ensure your website loads fast on any device, use a top SEO website builder like Wix.
-Wix’s templates are device-responsive and automatically compresses large image files for faster page loading and add schema markup so search engines index your site properly.
+Wix’s templates are device-responsive, it automatically compresses large image files for faster page loading, and adds schema markup so search engines index your site properly.

 3. Website Architecture for Improved Site Visitor Experience